irods/irods_client_library_rirods/README.md

 ## Example

-This is a basic example which shows you how to quickly launch a local iRODS server.
-For more information check
+This is a basic example which shows you how to quickly launch a local iRODS server, connect with R, and perform some actions.
+For more information on the iRODS demo server check
 <https://github.com/irods/irods_demo>.

 ``` bash